 Range of Motion – Also known as working envelope, this is the work area that articulating and telescopic booms are able to access.
 Range of Motion charts are available for each machine model (see the previous section on range of motion).

 Rough Terrain (RT) – Describes a unit designed to travel over unimproved construction site terrain.
-Some units receive the RT designation with only the addition of lug tread tires.
-Others feature packages that include oscillating axles, more powerful gasoline/LPG or diesel engines, and four-wheel drive.
+Some units receive the RT designation with only the addition of lug tread tyres.
+Others feature packages that include oscillating axles, more powerful diesel engines, and four-wheel drive.

 Self-Propelled – Units equipped with a hydraulic drive system that allows the machine to be driven to the work area.

-Stabilizers – Devices that increase the stability of the machine but are not capable of lifting or leveling the machine.
+Stabilizers – Devices that increase the stability of the machine but are not capable of lifting or levelling the machine.

 Tailswing – Occurs when the rear end of the turntable extends beyond any edge of the drive chassis when the lift is rotated.
 Tailswing generally exists on all telescopic booms and some articulating booms.
 Most Genie® articulating boom have zero tailswing, which is very valuable for tight areas and narrow aisle applications.

-Terrainability – Refers to a machines ability to negotiate terrain.
-Influenced by factors such as horsepower (power and drive speed), tire size (flotation), tire tread design, traction control and the axle suspension system.
+Terrainability – Refers to a machine’s ability to negotiate terrain.
+Influenced by factors such as horsepower (power and drive speed), tyre size (flotation), tyre tread design, traction control and the axle suspension system.

-Turning Radius – Equals one-half the dimension of the circle that the tire follows when the machine is turned as tight as possible.
+Turning Radius – Equals one-half the dimension of the circle that the tyre follows when the machine is turned as tight as possible.
 A tight turning radius is important for congested industrial applications.

 Two-Wheel Drive – Units that have drive power to only two wheels.
 The two powered wheels on most booms are at the rear, non-steer end.
 Two-wheel-drive scissor lifts usually drive with the front steer wheels.
 Most industrial units normally only require two-wheel drive.

-Working Height – The industry standard in the U.S. is 6 ft higher than platform height.
-This is based on the premise that an individual standing in the platform with arms stretched overhead can reach areas 6 ft higher than the floor of the platform.
+Working Height – The industry standard in Europe is 2 m higher than platform height (in U.S, it is 6 ft higher).
+This is based on the premise that an individual standing in the platform with arms stretched overhead can reach areas 2 m higher than the floor of the platform.
 Work height is actually a more important dimension than platform height when you are qualifying a machine for a jobsite.